Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Introduction

-To effectively learn textual-visual representations of camouflaged objects, our method assimilates an input image and a text prompt about the objects included in the input image.
-The input image and its implicit caption (generated by a captioner) are integrated into a text-to-image diffusion model to extract visual features.
+To effectively learn textual-visual representations of camouflaged objects, our method assimilates an input image and a text prompt about objects included in the input image, so the input image and its implicit caption (generated by a captioner) are integrated into a text-to-image diffusion model to extract visual features.
 These features are processed at multiple scales and fused into a visual feature map, which is then used to generate object masks.
 Simultaneously, textual features are extracted from the text prompt using a text encoder.
 These textual features are enriched from open-vocabulary category labels and proven to improve the discriminative power of camouflaged objects' representations against the background.
-The textual and visual features are aggregated in a mask-out manner to create textual-visual representations that are used to recognise the masks of the target objects, producing final instance segmentation results.
-Note that the diffusion model utilises cross-attention mechanism to link textual features with visual features and condition the feature learning process.
-This design suggests that the features learnt by the diffusion model are likely to be distinct and connected to high/mid-level semantic notions that may be expressed in the language part.

-Our method shares a similar pipeline with the works by~\citep{xu2023odise,vpd}, which consists of a text encoder, a text-to-image diffusion model, and a task-tailored decoder.
-However, we make our pipeline specialised to CIS by designing camouflage-specialised modules.
-In summary, we make the following contributions in our work.
+Our proposed pipeline aggregates textual and visual features in a mask-out manner to recognise the masks of the target objects.
+The diffusion model utilises a cross-attention mechanism to link textual features with visual features and condition the feature learning process.
+Hence, the learnt features are likely to be distinct and connected to high/mid-level semantic notions that may be expressed in the language part.
+While our method somewhat shares a similar approach with the works by~\citep{xu2023odise,vpd} at a high-level perspective, our pipeline is more specialised to CIS by designing camouflage-specialised modules.

-\begin{itemize} \item We propose a first method for CIS, built upon text-to-image diffusion and text-image transfer techniques with open-vocabulary utilisation. \item We develop an open-vocabulary-based object representation learning paradigm that combines both textual and visual features from an open-vocabulary set of object categories.
-The object representation learning is customised to fit with CIS by specialised modules for feature enhancement (feature fusion and textual-visual feature aggregation) and camouflaged instance normalisation. \item We conduct extensive experiments and ablation studies that underscore the advances of our method over existing works. \end{itemize}